cvppa2023/cvppa2023.github.io/_pages/challenges.md

 ![Global Wheat Challenge](https://www.cs.usask.ca/faculty/stavness/files/gwc.png "Global wheat challenge logo")

 Visit the [2021 challenge at AIcrowd](https://www.aicrowd.com/challenges/global-wheat-challenge-2021) or the [Global Wheat Challenge website](http://www.global-wheat.com "Global Wheat Challenge website") for more information.

+<div id = "sorghum"></div>
+## Sorghum Biomass Prediction

+This year we are also introducing a new challenge on *sorghum biomass prediction*.
+This challenge is run on [Kaggle](https://www.kaggle.com/c/sorghum-biomass-prediction/), where you can find more information about the task and dataset.

 <div id = "segmentation"></div>
 ## Leaf Segmentation Challenge.